You are here

 Assessment of efficacy data will be based on the finished product (rather than active ingredients in isolation) and include a detailed evaluation of evidence to support all intermediate and permitted indications.
 Evidence to support any lower level indications will align to the evidence requirements for listed medicines as detailed in the Evidence guidelines: Guidelines on the evidence required to support indications for listed complementary medicines.

 An initial version of the Assessed listed medicines evidence guidelines has been developed and is published on the TGA website.
-The evidence requirements and businesses processes will be refined throughout 2018 as TGA and industry stakeholders gain experience with the new pathway.
+The evidence requirements and businesses processes have been refined throughout 2018 as TGA and industry stakeholders gain experience with the new pathway.
 The evidence guidelines will be finalised by 2019.

 Implementation of the assessed listed medicines pathway